 When Do I Have to Redo My Plumbing?

 Leaving your old plumbing in place can save a great deal of money, but this can cost you even more in the long run if there are leaks that lead to water damage and mold.
 Bathroom remodels often involve more than aesthetics.
-If you have slow-running drains, rusty water, low water pressure, water backups, noisy pipes, or musty odors, it may be time to consider a replacement to your old plumbing system.
+If you have slow-running drains, rusty water, low water pressure, water backups, noisy pipes, or musty odors, it may be time to consider a replacement for your old plumbing system.

 How Can I Prevent the Cost from Going Much Higher Than the Estimate?